Event Home

 ISAW Lecture Hall

 This lecture will take place in person at ISAW.
 Registration is required; click through for the registration link.
-How did hunters, pastoralists and small-scale farmers initiate the earliest forms of connectivity between coastal eastern Africa and the Indian Ocean world in the early-mid first millennium CE?
+This talk outlines the results and ongoing archaeological investigations of KK1’s diverse remains,

 RSVP